Multi-Camera Live Streaming Setup for Wirecast

 These will take that HDMI signal and send it over a Cat 6 cable - I’ve tested it up to 30m with minimal dropouts (a few black frames here and there over the course of the day), and have overall been happy with it.
-The downside is that you will need to convert back to HDMI on the receiving end so this means more cables, boxes and hassle.
+The downside is that you will need to convert back to HDMI on the receiving end so this means more cables, boxes, and hassle.

 HDMI to SDI converters

 This is a much simpler solution which converts the HDMI feed into an SDI cable.
-Again, I have tested this up to 30m and didn’t have a single issues.
-The other great thing in that the UltraStudio Mini Recorders have a SDI input option so you won’t have to convert back on the receiving end.
+Again, I have tested this up to 30m and didn’t have a single issue.
+The other great thing in that the UltraStudio Mini Recorders have an SDI input option so you won’t have to convert back on the receiving end.
 The downside is that the HDMI to SDI boxes and cables are often more expensive.

 So did it work well for you?
-Hopefully it did!
+Hopefully, it did!

-This setup is a little bit of a pain to setup every time, but works nicely.
+This setup is a little bit of a pain to setup everytime, but works nicely.